 Not only are there plenty of work opportunities right now, there are also plenty of choices when it comes to your training, whether you take the traditional route or the modern, fast-track route.

 You could be qualified in no time.
-When that moment comes, don’t forget to take out commercial insurance
+When that moment comes, don’t forget to take out commercial business insurance

 , which will cover things like public liability, tools and equipment and legal expenses.